pfheatwole/thesis/source/derivations.rst

 --------

 Another option is to target :math:`^b \vec{v}_{R/e}` directly, but again using the momentum about the body center of mass :math:`B`.
-Like `Model 6c`_ this produces a simpler model, but again at the cost of making it less convenient to precompute the apparent inertia matrix.
+Like `Model 6b`_ this also produces a simpler dynamics model, but again at the cost of making it less convenient to precompute the apparent inertia matrix.

 Computing the inertial derivatives with respect to the body frame: